Cook County To Open Appointments For 25,000 First-Dose Vaccinations On Sunday

 - Forest Park vaccine site at 7630 Roosevelt Rd.

 People eligible under Phases 1A, 1B, 1B+, and some previously classified as 1C will be able to register.
-That includes healthcare workers, long-term care facility residents and staff, frontline essential workers, people age 65 and older, people with certain underlying health conditions, higher education workers, government employees, media, restaurant workers, construction trades workers, and religious leaders.READ MORE: Chicago Weather: Scattered Showers, Possible Thunderstorms Saturday, Dry Most Of Next Week
+That includes healthcare workers, long-term care facility residents and staff, frontline essential workers, people age 65 and older, people with certain underlying health conditions, higher education workers, government employees, media, restaurant workers, construction trades workers, and religious leaders.READ MORE: 3 Hospitalized After Shooting In Auburn Gresham

-Anyone who has signed up for the county’s database who were in Phase 1C but now meet the current state eligibility list for a vaccine will get an email with instructions for scheduling an appointment.MORE NEWS: 1 Dead, 3 Injured After Party Bus Shooting In River Grove
+Anyone who has signed up for the county’s database who were in Phase 1C but now meet the current state eligibility list for a vaccine will get an email with instructions for scheduling an appointment.MORE NEWS: Chicago Weather: Cold Sunday But 60s Are Coming Back

 All vaccinations are by appointment only.
 Appointments can be made at vaccine.cookcountyil.gov, or by calling 833-308-1988, Monday – Friday from 7 a.m. – 7 p.m.
 The call center will be open Sunday from 8 a.m. to 5 p.m. to accommodate this release.